mavera12/EHR/Getting-Started.md

 ```

 #### CSV
 Researchers have requested a simple table-based format that could easily be imported into any database for analysis.
 Unlike other formats which export a single record per patient, this format generates 9 total files, and adds lines to each based on the clinical events for each patient.
 These files are intended to be analogous to database tables, with the patient UUID being a foreign key.
-Files include: `patients.csv`, `encounters.csv`, `allergies.csv`, `medications.csv`, `conditions.csv`, `careplans.csv`, `observations.csv`, `procedures.csv`, and `immunizations.csv` .
+Files include: `patients.csv`, `encounters.csv`, `allergies.csv`, `medications.csv`, `conditions.csv`, `careplans.csv`, `observations.csv`, `procedures.csv`, and `immunizations.csv`.
+See the [CSV File Data Dictionary](https://github.com/synthetichealth/synthea/wiki/CSV-File-Data-Dictionary) for definitions of the CSV files.

 **Sample**: